IamSoo/MSBD5001/README.md

 cd MSBD5001
 jupyter notebook MSBD5001_kaggle.ipynb

-Then run each step it will generate a file submit_final.csv.
+Run each cell, it will generate a file  named submit_final.csv.

-Upload the file to kaggle.
+Then upload the file to kaggle.